MatteoGuadrini/matteoguadrini.github.io/README.md

 # My personal blog and site

-This is my CV site and my personal blog.
-If you like the items, please leave a star.
+This is my CV site.
+If you like it, please leave a star.

 ## My PyCV